azsk/DevOpsKit/Contributing.md

 Code of Conduct is necessary so as to encourage a healthy environment for end users to contribute to the project.
 Thus members and contributors must adhere to code of conduct while reporting any issue, engaging in a discussion or commenting on issues or involving in whatever means.

 ### Contribution Area
-You can contribute to blogs, documentation or code of DevOps Kit.
+You can contribute to blogs, documentation or code of Secure DevOps Kit.
 * Blogs and Documents: You can contribute to blogs or documents to enhance current documentation by creating a pull request to our [documentation repository](https://github.com/azsk/DevOpsKit-docs).
 * Contribute to code:To contribute to code you can refer [Contributing to code](#contributing-to-code) to know more about how and where to contribute.

 ### Reporting Issues
-Have you identified a reproducible bug in DevOps Kit?
+Have you identified a reproducible bug in Secure DevOps Kit?
 We want to hear about it!
 Here's how you can make reporting your issue as effective as possible.
 #### Look for an existing issue
 Before creating a new issue, search in [issues](https://github.com/azsk/DevOpsKit/issues) to see if the issue already been created.
 Be sure to scan through the [most popular]() feature requests.